← back to other articles

 Meeting Legal Requirements with Strong Data Security Measures

-Boards must comply with various data protection laws, making compliance-driven data security measures a necessity.
+Corporate boards must comply with a range of data protection laws, making robust, compliance-driven security measures essential.
+Key regulations include:

-• GDPR: Requires robust data security measures for handling EU-based corporate data.
+• GDPR: Requires strict data security practices when handling corporate data involving EU-based entities.

-• CCPA: Governs consumer data protection in the U.S.
+• CCPA: Focuses on protecting consumer data within the United States.

-• SEC Cybersecurity Rules: Mandate disclosure of cybersecurity risks and data security measures for public companies.
+• SEC Cybersecurity Rules: Mandate that public companies disclose cybersecurity risks and outline their data protection measures.

-✔ Conduct regular security audits to verify compliance with data security measures.
+✔ Conducting regular security audits to confirm compliance and identify potential gaps.

 Incident Response and Business Continuity Planning